sara-nl/picasclient/README.md

 <summary>Running locally</summary>
 <br>

-To run the example locally (e.g. on your laptop) with:
+To run the example locally (e.g. on your laptop):

 ```
 python local-example.py